stevenhuyn/blog/ubuntu-hopping.md

 # Switching from Windows to Ubuntu

-I'm now pretty comfortable in Ubuntu.
+I'm now pretty comfortable in Ubuntu 24.04

 Below is a small guide (to myself) on alternatives and switching from Windows.

 With Pewdiepie's new Linux psyopping, this may be useful to new people taking the leap.
 Maybe.